CartoDB/carto-vl-training/training-v2/09-interactivity.md

 The first step to using feature events is to enable your map layer to capture user actions.
 We do that in CARTO VL by adding an [interactivity object](https://carto.com/developers/carto-vl/reference/#cartointeractivity).

+Find a list of Feature Events you can use [here](https://carto.com/developers/carto-vl/guides/add-interactivity-and-events/#feature-events).

 10. Paste this underneath `const layer = new carto.Layer('layer', source, viz);`:

     ```